Firm Profile > Muñiz, Olaya, Meléndez, Castro, Ono & Herrera Abogados > Lima, Peru

 Muñiz, Olaya, Meléndez, Castro, Ono & Herrera Abogados > Firm Profile

 Our firm, founded in 1981, relies on a team of professionals highly specialized in the different areas of law and thoroughly familiar with the economic sectors in which they work, which makes our legal services fit perfectly with our clients’ business strategies.
 We are the only firm in Peru with nationwide coverage through a vast network of offices, which makes us offer high quality services in almost every city in Peru.
-Our lawyers’ international experience is highly appreciated by our clients in a context of integration with the rest of the world.
+Our lawyers’ international experience is highly appreciated by our clients in the context of integration with the rest of the world.

 We designate one account lawyer for each client.
 This lawyer, whom we call “Attache”, is in charge of looking after the client-firm relationship and proposing the most efficient and cost-effective strategy for each case, transaction or task entrusted to us.
 If more than one practice group needs to become involved in a case, then the Attache will be in charge of setting up the most appropriate team of lawyers to deal with the case.